Trails & Maps

 Two Echo comprises about 97 acres on the south side of Hacker Road.
 About 67 acres of the undeveloped land are protected in a conservation easement agreement with the town of Brunswick and Maine DEP.

 Trails in the conservation easement are one element in Two Echo’s Common Land Vision for the woods.
 Two miles of color coded marked trails have been developed.
-The map, shown above, is available for download as a pdf.

 Common Land Vision